tiernano/www.geekphotographer.com/_posts/2010-03-23-adobe-releases-beta-2-of-lightroom-3-0.md

 categories:
   - Uncategorized
 ---
-Over the last while, i have been trying out Lightroom 3.0 beta as my main photography workflow. given i shoot RAW, and given the software is still beta, i use LightRoom&#8217;s &#8220;Write changes to XMP Side car&#8221; option. this way, if anything goes wrong, i still have my originals, and i just need to remove the side cars&#8230;
+Over the last while, i have been trying out Lightroom 3.0 beta as my main photography workflow. given i shoot RAW, and given the software is still beta, i use LightRoom's &#8220;Write changes to XMP Side car&#8221; option. this way, if anything goes wrong, i still have my originals, and i just need to remove the side cars.

 Anyway, [BETA 2 has been released][1], and due to the fact i am actually writing this from my Hospital bed, i wont be playing with it for a few days (check out my [Twitter feed][2] if your actually interested). from the AdobeLabs website, here are the new features: